BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- These two squads combine to allow 55.8 points per game, 8.2 fewer than this contest's over/under.

-- The average total in Cougars games this season is 56.4, 7.6 points fewer than Saturday's over/under of 64 .
+- Saturday's total is 0.7 points higher than the combined 63.3 PPG average of the two teams.

-- The 64 over/under in this game is 5.7 points above the 58.3 average total in Trojans games this season.
+- This contest's over/under is 8.2 points above the 55.8 these two squads combine to surrender per game this season.

 BYU Stats and Trends

-- BYU is 3-2 against the spread and 5-0 overall in games when it scores more than 32.2 points.
+- BYU is 3-2 against the spread and 5-0 overall in games when it records more than 32.2 points.

-- In games that BYU piles up over 417.8 yards, the team is 3-2 against the spread and 5-0 overall.
+- BYU is 3-2 against the spread and 5-0 overall when the team churns out more than 417.8 yards.

 - This year, the Cougars have nine turnovers, eight fewer than the Trojans have takeaways (17).